Spunc/PsychDetect/README.md

 1. Clone the repository or download the zip-archive and extract it at your preferred location.
 2. Add the root directory to your Matlab path.
+3. Run `setupSystem`.
+This will create a directory *experiment_config* within your home directory to which configuration settings will be saved.
+It will also create a directory structure to which experimental data will be saved.
+You can change the default of the latter by specifying an alternative path as argument to `setupSystem`.
+Type `help setupSystem` for more information.
-3. Change to *test/* and type `runtests` and verify that all tests pass.
+4. Change to *test/* and type `runtests` and verify that all tests pass.

 ### Run a demonstration session